jaredhendrickson13/pfsense-saml2-auth/README.md

 ![sso_user_mapping_example_img](docs/img/sso_user_mapping.png)<br><br>

 ## Limitations
 - This package is only intended to add SAML2 authentication to the webConfigurator.
-This means you cannot use SAML2 for other logins such as SSH, captive portal, OpenVPN, etc.
+SAML2 authentication is not made available for other pfSense services such as SSH, captive portal, OpenVPN, etc.
 - Since this package is an extension of the native pfSense authentication system, it heavily relies on the pfSense version it was built for.
 This means installing a version of the package that was built for 2.4.5 on different release may have undesired results or even break authentication for pfSense.
 It is important to note that uninstalling the